 Ghee vs butter: what are the key differences?

-Both butter and ghee contain small amounts of important fat-soluble nutrients like vitamins D, E, K and beta-carotene.
+Both butter and ghee contain small amounts of important fat-soluble nutrients like vitamins D, E, K, and beta-carotene.
 While this is awesome, don’t throw out your supplements just yet.
-Neither butter nor ghee contain high enough amounts of these nutrients to depend on as your sole source.
+Neither butter nor ghee contains high enough amounts of these nutrients to depend on as your sole source.